 One month into a new year, it’s healthy and inspiring to check in on your resolutions—and reset if necessary.

-Remember the parties?
-The toasts?
-The promises and resolutions we made?
+Remember the promises and resolutions we made?
 It’s been a month since the New Year’s celebration wound down, and in the life of a resolution, a month can be a very long time.

 I always look at the turn of the January calendar as an opportunity to re-examine the intention set for the year ahead.
 Taking an open, positive attitude toward the potential the year still holds, try to assess your resolutions honestly.
 Here are some ideas on what to do if you’re rocking the resolutions, or if you feel like you’ve lost your footing a bit.
 Which category do you belong in?

 If you are showing yourself to be a person of your word, there was never a better moment to practice healthy, uplifting self-congratulation techniques.
 Celebrate your accomplishments so far—and fuel your motivation to keep it up with self-care that is a propos to your achievement.
 If you’ve exercised three days a week for the whole month, maybe pick up a new workout top to freshen your resolve.
 If you have been successfully cutting down on sugar, seek out a healthy new dessert recipe to try this weekend.
 Or, if you are meeting a personal goal—more confidence at work, deeper conversations with family and friends, smarter spending and saving habits, more and better sleep—simply look yourself in the mirror, take several deep breaths and lovingly tell yourself, “You’re doing great.
 Keep it up!”